funktor/funktor.github.io/_posts/2025-10-07-graphs-in-the-matrix-world.markdown

     return ncomp
 ```
 <br/><br/>
-The same problem can be solved using matrix operations as follows (from previous problem following Floyd-Warshall variant):
+The same problem can be solved using matrix operations as follows (from previous problem following Floyd-Warshall variant):<br/><br/>
 ```python
 def num_components_matrix(a, n):
     b = np.copy(a)